-The company has more than 120 employees in a sales and marketing capacity, including 23 direct sales representatives organized by geographic region across Australia, Canada, France, Germany, Hong Kong, Japan, the UK, and the US.
+The company has more than 230 employees in a sales and marketing capacity, including 41 direct sales representatives organized by geographic region across Australia, Canada, France, Germany, Hong Kong, Japan, the UK, and the US.
 Guidewire's 10 largest customers accounted for 31% of revenue in 2015, a bit lower than the 35% of 2014.

 The company has extensive relationships with system integration, consulting, and industry partners.
 It encourages partners to co-market, pursue joint sales initiatives and drive broader adoption of their technology.
 Its leading system integrator partners include Capgemini, Ernst & Young, IBM Global Services, and PricewaterhouseCoopers.

 Guidewire is intent on expanding its insurance software footprint internationally.
 It established a Regional Development Centre in Krakow to help the company further expand its global operations.
 It is Guidewire’s sixth global development center, joining teams in California, Dublin, Pennsylvania, Tokyo, and Toronto.

 The company also expanded its Ireland operations by the leasing of additional office space to handle its growing team.
 It anticipates hiring 60-80 new staff in 2015-2016.

 Funds affiliated with Bay Partners own 10.9% of the company.